List of bus routes in Greater Kuala Lumpur: Routes from other bus operators

-In addition to the three primary bus operators (Rapid KL, GOKL & SmartSelangor), there are some bus routes in Klang Valley were operated by private bus operators, where most bus operators receiving Interim Stage Bus Support Fund (ISBSF) license from the Land Public Transport Agency (APAD).
+In addition to the three primary bus operators (Rapid KL, GOKL & SmartSelangor), there are some bus routes in Klang Valley operated by private bus operators, where most bus operators receiving Interim Stage Bus Support Fund (ISBSF) license from the Land Public Transport Agency.
 Most stage bus routes by private bus operators are confined to the service areas that not served by Rapid KL bus services (such as Klang, Banting, south Puchong and Kuala Selangor as well one route in Putrajaya for going to IOI City Mall, the only Klang Valley megamall not served by Rapid KL buses & rail transport).

 Unlike the Rapid KL bus services, these bus services continue to accept cash payment.
 Some bus routes are formerly operated by Rapid KL prior to the Bus Network Revamp in 2015.
 Selangor Omnibus services is now acquired and managed by Causeway Link.